Why Trusted Advisors Choose AEF

 - AEF has the experience in tailoring the use of donor advised funds to enhance other charitable strategies.

-- Though AEF has grown significantly over the past few years to nearly 8900 donor advised fund accounts with over $4 billion in assets, AEF does not use a call center.
+- Though AEF has grown significantly over the past few years to over 14,000 donor advised fund accounts with over $6 billion in assets, AEF does not use a call center.
 Advisors and their clients still work directly with designated individuals at AEF.
 Our commitment to concierge service remains unchanged.

 - AEF offers a philanthropic advisory firm referral service for those donors who may need more help in determining their charitable giving strategy.